 Does SIBO Cause Intestinal Hyperpermeability?

 In a healthy gastrointestinal tract, there are few bacteria in the small intestine.
 The bacterial environment in the intestinal tract – often called the microbiome – is primarily in the large intestine.
-For various reasons, bacteria in the large intestine can make their way into the small intestine and cause small intestine bacterial overgrowth (SIBO).
+For various reasons, bacteria from the large intestine can enter the small intestine and cause small intestinal bacterial overgrowth (SIBO).
 An overgrowth of harmful bacteria in the small intestine can degrade the protective mucous layer and damage tight junctions between the single layer of intestinal cells.

-One study examined the correlation between small intestine bacterial overgrowth (SIBO) and intestinal hyper-permeability (leaky gut syndrome).
-The researchers found leaky gut syndrome was significantly increased in the group with SIBO.
+One study examined the correlation between small intestine bacterial overgrowth (SIBO) and intestinal hyperpermeability (leaky gut syndrome).
+The researchers found that leaky gut syndrome was significantly increased in the group with SIBO.
 I commonly see a positive correlation between small intestine bacterial overgrowth and leaky gut syndrome in my practice.

 Mast Cell Activation Syndrome (MCAS) and Gut Inflammation

 Mast cells are immune cells located in tissues that come in contact with the outside world.
 Increased numbers of mast cells are in the skin, respiratory tract, and digestive tract.
 When antigens from food, bacteria, or toxins come into contact with mast cells, the cells release mediators that cause various physiological responses, including inflammation.
-Bacterial overgrowth or an imbalance of bacteria in the small intestine can activate mast cells causing intestinal barrier breakdown.
+Bacterial overgrowth, or an imbalance of bacteria in the small intestine, can activate mast cells, leading to intestinal barrier breakdown.

-It is well-recognized that diet has a direct effect on gut microbiota (bacteria).
+It is well recognized that diet has a direct effect on the gut microbiota (bacteria).
 The first study on the association between diet, immune activation, and intestinal barrier erosion was published in 2021.
-The investigators looked at the influence a high FODMAPs diet had on mast cell activation leading to leaky gut syndrome.
+The investigators examined the influence of a high-FODMAP diet on mast cell activation, which can lead to leaky gut syndrome.
 High FODMAPs foods are high in fermentable carbohydrates that feed intestinal bacteria.
-Even healthy foods such as onions, garlic, broccoli, and Brussel sprouts are high in these starches.
+Even healthy foods such as onions, garlic, broccoli, and legumes are high in these starches.

 A diet high in FODMAPs increases bacterial fermentation, increasing levels of a toxin in their cell wall called lipopolysaccharide (LPS).
-LPS crosses through intestinal cells triggering mast cell activation.
-When the researchers switched the subjects to a low FODMAPs diet, their mast cell activation reduced, as evidenced by lower histamine and prostaglandin E2 levels.
-Tight junction gene expression improved on a low FODMAP diet indicating reduced intestinal breakdown.
+LPS crosses through intestinal cells, triggering mast cell activation.
+When the researchers switched the subjects to a low-FODMAP diet, their mast cell activation decreased, as evidenced by lower histamine and prostaglandin E2 levels.
+Tight junction gene expression improved on a low FODMAP diet, indicating reduced intestinal breakdown.

-A high FODMAPs diet increases bacterial dysbiosis in the small intestine, increasing LPS that triggers mast cell activation and inflammation, causing damage to the small intestine barrier, which contributes to leaky gut syndrome.
+A high-FODMAP diet increases bacterial dysbiosis in the small intestine, increasing LPS levels that trigger mast cell activation and inflammation, causing damage to the small intestinal barrier, which contributes to leaky gut syndrome.

 Mold Causes Intestinal Barrier Breakdown

 Grains can become contaminated with mold during storage.
-Mycotoxins produced by mold are the most frequently occurring natural food contaminants in human and animal diets.
+Mycotoxins produced by molds are the most common natural food contaminants in human and animal diets.
 Mold spores that enter the body through other routes may also affect the gastrointestinal tract.
 Recently, there has been increased awareness of the damage mycotoxins have on the intestinal barrier.
 Some researchers believe the breakdown in the intestinal barrier by mycotoxins may be contributing to the increased rate of food allergies in children.

 Mycotoxins that directly damage the intestinal barrier are ochratoxin, aflatoxin, zearalenone, patulin, fumonisins, tricothecenes, and deoxynivalenol.
-Beneficial bacterial in the gut may be altered by antimicrobial effects of mycotoxins or the immune response in the intestines to mycotoxins.
-The changes in the microbiota lead to the breakdown of the intestinal barrier.
+Beneficial gut bacteria may be altered by mycotoxin-mediated antimicrobial effects or by the immune response in the intestines to mycotoxins.
+Changes in the microbiota lead to breakdown of the intestinal barrier.
 The 2020 article Mycotoxin and Gut Microbiota Interactions goes into detail on this topic.
-Another 2020 publication, The Compromised Intestinal Barrier Induced by Mycotoxins, is a comprehensive review of the research associating intestinal damage caused by mycotoxins.
+Another 2020 publication, The Compromised Intestinal Barrier Induced by Mycotoxins, is a comprehensive review of research linking mycotoxin-induced intestinal damage.

 Leaky Gut Symptoms